-Risk is spread by investing in a number of different businesses within venture capital trust qualifying industry sectors using a mixture of securities.
-The maximum amount which the Company will invest in a single portfolio company is 15% of the Company's assets at cost thus ensuring a spread of investment risk.
-The value of an individual investment may increase over time as a result of trading progress and it is possible that it may grow in value to a point where it represents a significantly higher proportion of total assets prior to a realisation opportunity being available.
+Risk is spread by investing in a number of different businesses within VCT qualifying industry sectors using a mix of securities.
+The maximum the Company will invest in a single company is 15% of the Company's assets at cost at the time of investment.
+The value of an individual investment is expected to increase over time as a result of trading progress and a continuous assessment is made of investments' suitability for sale.
+It is possible that individual holdings may grow in value to a point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.